standardebooks/tools/README.md

 	Count the number of words in an HTML file and optionally categorize by length.

+-	### `se xpath`

+	Print the results of an xpath expression evaluated against a set of XHTML files.
+The default namespace is removed.

 # What a Standard Ebooks source directory looks like